CosmeValera/CosmeValera/README.md

 #### ✍️ Website & Projects

 I love making new stuff, that's why I created a [portfolio](https://cosmevalera.github.io/).
-There I will share a bit about my professional profile.
-This platform will also serve as a hub for my projects, allowing you to explore and engage with my work.
+There I share a bit about my professional profile.
+This platform also serves as a hub for my projects, allowing you to explore and engage with my work.
+As well as a personal blog where I dive into topics related to frontend along with other subjects.

 <!--
 **CosmeValera/CosmeValera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.